Head to Head Comparison: Ever-Glory International Group (EVK) vs. Its Rivals

 |2.51

-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 23.09%.
-Given Ever-Glory International Group’s competitors higher possible upside, analysts plainly believe Ever-Glory International Group has less favorable growth aspects than its competitors.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 25.44%.
+Given Ever-Glory International Group’s peers higher probable upside, analysts clearly believe Ever-Glory International Group has less favorable growth aspects than its peers.

 Profitability

-This table compares Ever-Glory International Group and its competitors’ net margins, return on equity and return on assets.
+This table compares Ever-Glory International Group and its peers’ net margins, return on equity and return on assets.

 |Net Margins